almodovarj2/almodovarj2/README.md

 - 👋 Hey, I’m Josh
-- 👀 I’m a Data Analyst with a passion for learning and growing my skillset.
+- 👀 I’m currently working as a Data Analyst and training towards becoming a Data Engineer.
-- ⭐️ This is where I share my SQL and Python magic.
+- ⭐️ This is where I share my projects, portfolio, and work in progress.
 - 📫 Reach me at josh@joshalmodovar.com

 <!---